 Why should I meet with the CVC liaison for resume updates revisions?
 The CVC liaison works closely with the Education Department to assist WheTEP applicants in resume revisions and overall quality.
 This will reduce the likelihood of significant revisions after the resume is uploaded, which can delay securing a methods/student teaching placement.
 Please contact Ozias Washongton or schedule an appt directly with him at Wheaton College Handshake.

 What input will I have on a student teaching placement?
-The WheTEP application includes a section with several questions about student teaching preferences.
-These will be considered by the Placement Coordinator when requesting placements.
+The WheTEP application includes a section with several questions about student teaching placement preferences.
+These will be considered by the Clinical Placement Coordinator when requesting placements.

 What if I want to student teach elsewhere, like in Chicago or Internationally?
 International student teaching required a separate application process one and a half years before student teaching, so for most WheTEP applicants, that deadline has passed.
 We have a partnership with one elementary (K-8) school in Chicago for elementary education majors.
 For secondary and K-12 applicants seeking a more diverse or urban context, there are other suitable placements within 30-45 minutes of campus that may offer these contextual experiences.

 After submitting my WheTEP application, what happens next?
-An Education Department staff is likely to contact the applicant by email to confirm all required documents have been submitted or communicate what documents are still needed or are incomplete.
+An Education Department staff is likely to contact the applicant by email to confirm all required documents have been submitted or communicate what documents are still needed or incomplete.
 This may take a week or two based on the number of applications submitted each fall.
-Once the application and supporting documents are all available, expect an email to schedule a WheTEP interview.
+Once the application and supporting documents are all submitted, expect an email to schedule a WheTEP interview.
 Please respond promptly so the interview can be scheduled at the earliest convenience.